-As Assistant Dean for Mission Development at California Western School of Law, Professor James Cooper is a co-director of the Center for Creative Problem Solving.
+Professor James Cooper is director of International Legal Studies and Center for Creative Problem Solving.

 He designs and develops multimedia educational tools to educate law